Timidger/timidger.github.io/_posts/2018-12-01-the-mountain.md

 In tandem with all of the above I was also studying for interviews.
 Unlike Microsoft and Intuit, which had given me offers at the end of the internship after they were impressed with my performance, you must complete two additional interviews in order to be considered for full time at Google.
 These would be at the same caliber as those that are interviewing for full time, and it would be weighed alongside your internship performance when the committee was considering you.
 The internship was weighed slightly heavier, but both were important.

-I read Programming Pearls (which I strongly suggest as light reading) and Cracking the Coding Interview (which I strongly _don't_ suggest as lightly reading), scheduled two separate mock interviews with full time employees in order to practice, and had mock interviews every week with my fellow interns.
+I read Programming Pearls (which makes for some fun light reading) and Cracking the Coding Interview (second only to counting the number of spots on the sun for how painful it is to yours retinas), scheduled two separate mock interviews with full time employees in order to practice, and had mock interviews every week with my fellow interns.

 I interviewed about two weeks before my internship ended after which I finished up my project.
 My manager was happy with the project according to our exit interview and reassured me in all of our weekly "check up" meetings that we were having up until that point that my work was appreciated.
 When I left my colleagues were looking forward to me returning, one of them even correcting me from "if I return" to "when I return".